pwyq/CelesCraft/CelesCraft_Plan.md

 Game Resource: (Better restrict to 2-3 resources, such as minearls, money, gas)

-Game UI:	// later
+Game UI:	do it later

-Game UX:	// later
+Game UX:	do it later

 Game System:
 	*Enhancement of Spaceships